 Choose any of the five courses – Long Hard, Medium Hard, Short Hard, Moderate, or Easy.

-Indoor Sprint – Learning and Teaching Building, starts from 10am.
+Indoor Sprint – Learning and Teaching Building, starts between 10am-11am.
 Mapper and course planner: Peter Dalwood

-Outdoor Sprint – Monash Clayton, starts from early afternoon.
+Bonus Outdoor Sprint – Monash Clayton, starts from early afternoon.
 Mapper: Peter Dalwood.
-Course planner: Ian Davies
+Course planners: Stuart McWilliam and Asha Steer

 Monash Clayton is always evolving.
 The map will be freshly updated for the event.
 The big question is – will your brain and legs be up to a double challenge???